Web Scraping Netflix: How to do it?

 Share:

-Web Scraping Netflix
+Web scraping Netflix

 Netflix is a dynamic website, with most of its dynamic content only appearing after you log in.
-However, web scraping Netflix focuses on public pages that are not dynamic.
-This makes it possible to scrape data from Netflix using HTTP requests; this tutorial will guide you through the process.
+However, this article on web scraping Netflix focuses on static public pages.

-The tutorial shows you how to scrape Netflix data with Python using two libraries: Python requests and BeautifulSoup.
+Read on to learn how to scrape Netflix data with Python using two libraries: Python requests and BeautifulSoup.

 Note: This article covers scraping movie details, not the movies themselves.
 Extracting movies from Netflix without permission is illegal as it violates copyright laws.